 When I meet and work with women in dentistry, they tell me that they struggle with two main issues:

-- Balancing family, work, life and business responsibilities.
-As women, we often come home to our “second shift”.
+- Balancing family, work, life, and business responsibilities.
+As women, we often come home to our second or third shift.

-- Being considered “just one of the girls” with your team and facing difficulties in making tough business decisions.
+- Being considered “just one of the girls” with your team.

 So, how can we “look like a girl, think like a man, act like a lady and work like a boss,” as the saying goes?